-Lexus LS 500h running costs
+Lexus LS 500h running costs, insurance, warranty & tax

-|Insurance group||Warranty||Service intervals||2020/21 company-car tax cost (20%/40%)|
+|Insurance group||Warranty||Service intervals||2021/22 company-car tax cost (20%/40%)|

-|47-50||3yrs / 60,000 miles||1yr / 10,000 miles||From £5,623 / £11,246|
+|50||3yrs / 60,000 miles||1yr / 10,000 miles||From £5,771 / £11,542|

 Consumable items such as tyres and brake parts will prove very costly if you make frequent use of all the car's performance, and service intervals are a relatively frequent 10,000 miles apart.
-Despite its hybrid nature qualifying the LS 500h as an 'alternative-fuel car', you'll still be liable to pay the London Congestion Charge if you enter the capital.

 Lexus LS 500h insurance group

 Every Lexus sold in the UK is covered by a three-year/60,000 mile warranty, a three-year paintwork warranty and a 12-year anti-corrosion and perforation warranty.
-This matches the warranty offered by Audi, but falls short of the unlimited-mileage warranty offered by BMW and Mercedes.
+This matches the warranty offered by Audi, but falls short of the unlimited-mileage guarantees offered by BMW and Mercedes.

 When your warranty expires, it can be extended at a cost of £1,495 for an additional year, or £2,395 for 24 months more cover.
 If you expect to cover more than 60,000 miles during the three years of your standard warranty, an extended warranty removes any mileage ceiling as well as providing an additional 12 or 24 months of coverage.
 A Lexus extended warranty can be applied to any car that's under 10 years old and whose mileage doesn't exceed 140,000.

 Relatively frequent service intervals mean the LS 500h will need to visit a workshop more often than its German rivals.
 An intermediate service is required every 10,000 miles, with a major service every 20,000 miles.
 The 100,000-mile service, meanwhile, includes a coolant change.